-The American Health Care Association/National Center for Assisted Living, a nonprofit that serves the needs of the assisted living community through national advocacy, education, networking and other initiatives, reports that there are about 28,000 assisted living facilities across the United States.
-Each one has its own flavor, strengths and weaknesses.
+The American Health Care Association/National Center for Assisted Living, a nonprofit that serves the needs of the assisted living community through national advocacy, education, networking and other initiatives, reports that there are about 28,900 assisted living facilities across the United States.
+Each one has its own atmosphere, strengths and weaknesses.

 “Assisted living was founded on the values of independence, dignity and choice.
-Each assisted living community is different and offers its own unique amenities, services and activities,” he adds.
+Each assisted living community is different and offers its own unique amenities, services and activities,” Doherty adds.

 Use This 14-Point Checklist

-That wide range of options can make choosing the right place for yourself or a loved one an overwhelming proposition.
-But this 14-point checklist can help you break down a complex, onerous and emotional process to make sure you’re not leaving anything to chance or any question unasked.
+This 14-point assisted living checklist can help you break down this process to make sure you’re not leaving anything to chance or leaving any question unasked: